 - Open QuickTime

-- Connect your iOS mobile device to you computer using the lightning cable
+- Connect your iOS mobile device to your computer using the lightning cable

 - Right-click on the QuickTime icon and choose New Movie Recording